-This fantastic placement-based pathway can be studied full-time or part-time and will equip you for working in youth and community settings, recognising that it is important for Christians involved in youth and community work to be:
+This pathway can be studied full-time or part-time and will equip you for working in youth and community settings, recognising that it is important for Christians involved in youth ministry and community work in the UK and abroad to be:

 - Theologically astute.
 Exploring our understanding who God is – God’s priorities, values and purposes – to guide us in the work we do